williamouyang/okta.github.io/_source/_docs/how-to/validate-access-token.md

 ## Overview

 If you are building an application that is running on the server-side, like an API, it is likely one of your requirements that your end-users are authenticated.
-You can use Okta to authenticate your end-users and issue them access and ID tokens, which your application can then use.
+You can use Okta to authenticate your end-users and issue them signed access and ID tokens, which your application can then use.
 It is important that your application only uses the access token to grant access, and not the ID token.
 For more information about this, see the (jakub.todo) section below.

 > For more information on issuing access tokens, see here (jakub.todo).

-Once the tokens are issued to the end-users they are passed to your application, which must validate them.
+Once the signed tokens are issued to the end-users they can be passed to your application, which must validate them.
 There are two ways to verify a token: locally, or remotely with Okta.
+The token has been signed using an RSA JSON Web Key (JWK) which your application will need in order to validate it.

+We will now cover the used in this document, and an explanation of why you should use access tokens instead of ID tokens for this use case.

+- If you'd like to jump straight to the local validation steps, click here: (jakub.todo)
+- If you'd like to see how to validate a token directly with Okta, click here: (jakub.todo)
+- If you want to see specifically how to accomplish this using an Okta SDK, click here: (jakub.todo)

 ### Terms

 In the OAuth 2.0 flows under discussion here, we have four important roles:

 - The authorization server, which is the server that issues the access token.
 In this case Okta is the authorization server.
+For more information about setting-up Okta as your authorization server, go here: [Set Up Authorization Server](https://developer.okta.com/docs/how-to/set-up-auth-server.html).
 - The resource owner, which is the entity (for example your application's end-user) that grants permission to access the resource server with an access token.
 - The client, which is the application that requests the access token from Okta and then passes it to the resource server.
 - The resource server, which accepts the access token and therefore also must verify that it is valid.
 In this case this is your application.

 More information about all of these can be found in our high-level discussion of OAuth 2, which you can find here: (jakub.todo).

+The access tokens are in JSON Web Token (JWT) format, the specification for which can be found here: <https://tools.ietf.org/html/rfc7519>.
+They are signed using private JSON Web Keys (JWK), the specification for which you can find here: <https://tools.ietf.org/html/rfc7517>.

 ## Access Tokens vs ID Tokens